jdede/inet-showcases/docs/wireless/levelofdetail/index.md

 <img src="qam64-nofec2.png" onclick="imageFullSizeZoom(this);" style="cursor:zoom-in; padding-right: 1px;" width="50%"><img src="qam64-fec2.png" onclick="imageFullSizeZoom(this);" style="cursor:zoom-in; border-style: solid; border-width: 2px; border-color: red;" width="50%">

-The two exceptions are QAM-16 and QAM-64 with forward error correction (the two plots for these cases are indicated above with a red border.)
+The two exceptions are QAM-16 and QAM-64 with forward error correction (they are indicated above with a red border.)
 QAM-16 and QAM-64 has 4 and 6 bits/symbol.
 When simulating with symbol detail level, the error model computes which symbols get corrupted.
 Erroneous bits result from the decoding of corrupted symbols.
 Since bits get corrupted in chunks represented by a symbol, the distribution of bit errors is not independent.
 Also, currently the error model "corrupts" just 1 bit/symbol, when simulating with symbol level precision.
 These effects lead to the gap between the curves.
-(the gap is present with the QPSK modulation, but it is not as prominent, since QPSK only has 2 bits/symbol).
+(The gap is present with the QPSK modulation, but it is not as prominent, since QPSK only has 2 bits/symbol.)

 <!--
 The two exceptions are QAM-16 and QAM-64 with forward error correction